 Here’s a quick overview comparing WordPress.com to WordPress.org:

-Answer – WordPress is the world’s most popular blogging platform.
-When you install WordPress on your host you are installing a very powerful engine that allows you to do nearly anything you want with your blog or website.
+WordPress is the world’s most popular blogging platform.
+When you install WordPress on your hosting provider, you are installing a very powerful engine that allows you to do nearly anything you want with your blog or website.

-There are literally hundreds of thousands of free themes/templates, and an equal number of plugins that change the look, feel and function of your blog in seconds.
-You can run an eCommerce site, blog, website, photo gallery, membership site or a combination of all of them with WordPress and a few plugins!
-You can keep your blog very simple or choose to delve into the backend code and change it as much as you wish.
+There are literally hundreds of thousands of free WordPress themes, and an equal number of plugins that change the look, feel and function of your blog in seconds.
+With WordPress, you can easily start an eCommerce site, blog, website, photo gallery, membership site, or a combination of all of them with a few plugins!
+You can keep your blog very simple or choose to delve into the back-end code and change it as much as you wish.

 WordPress is a very simple platform to use but is still the choice of the some of the biggest websites in the world.
 It is regularly evolving and the team of developers are constantly adding new features and security updates.